About this year’s bands:

 Echoes of Benny, Lionel Hampton and Charlie Christian will fill your ears, and rhythm with move your feet.

-The Campus Five will be playing the Finals music on Monday, September 4th and also for Jonathan’s live musicality class.
+The Rhythm Busters will be playing the Finals music on Monday, September 4th and also for Jonathan’s live musicality class.

 Dave Stuckey and the Three Castaways